What a lovely day, a day out of the office and back to the Private Estate where I work as a Gardener.

-This is how the Peonies arrive, they need a soak for at least an hour to hydrate the roots.
+- Soak the roots for at least an hour to hydrate them.

 One of my earliest memories; helping my Mum and Dad weed the veggie plot and collecting chicken eggs from the chooks at the end of the garden.
 I grew up on a farm as a child and always had my own piece of land to grow and learn with, so I suppose its in the blood!